RahatGithub/RahatGithub/README.md

 - He is currently -

-  > Studying Computer Science Engineering in Sylhet Engineering College
+  > Studying Computer Science Engineering at Sylhet Engineering College
   >
-  > Working on Actuate Research & Consulting (www.actuatebd.com) as a Web Developer
+  > Working as a Web Developer at Actuate Research & Consulting (www.actuatebd.com)
   >
   > Working on "Project Online Shop"(e-commerce)
   >